 (n) is on the conveyance selling any thing or service or offering any thing or service for sale without the authority of the chief executive officer.

+[Regulation 41 amended in Gazette 13 Jun 2014 p.
+1901.]

 42. Failure to comply with refusal of travel

 If a person has been advised under regulation 41 that he or she must not travel on or remain on a conveyance, that person commits an offence if he or she —